 What could you have done differently?

 Although it is extremely important to get a credit application and personal guarantee form signed by your customer, there are other things you need to check before you decide to provide credit.
-Here is list of four of them:

 1. What is the age of the applicant?